 - Get a jar that seals and doesn’t leak.

 - Be aware of the timing – make sure the meal has enough time to “cook.”

 So what’s the hype with cold-soaking?
 I did some research on cold-soaking before I started my Pacific Crest Trail (PCT) hike.
 I had been super content carrying a stove on my Appalachian Trail (AT) thru-hike, yet this cold-soaking technique had become all the rage since then, so I thought it was worth a look.
 I decided to do both – carry my trusty stove, pot, and a small Talenti Gelato jar that was only 1.9 ounces.
 Sure, many ultralight hikers would laugh at me because they had opted to ditch the stove and fuel to save weight, and here I had both in my pack, but I wasn’t sold on cold-soaking just yet.

-Through my experimentation and the feedback of other cold-soak junkies, here are the key benefits of Cold-Soaking Backpacking Meals and how the cellular nutrition with Rootine have helped me.
+Through my experimentation and the feedback of other cold-soak junkies, here are the key benefits of Cold-Soaking Backpacking Meals.

 Lighten the Load